I've tested the best smart rings for tracking your health — and these are my favorites

 The Oura Ring 4 is by some margin the best smart ring available right now.
 It's an upgrade to the Oura Ring Gen 3, which launched in late 2021, and although the updates are fairly modest, no other smart ring offers this level of performance and insight.

 But Oura's real edge over the competition is the companion smartphone app.
-Alongside the new ring, the app was redesigned to make it easier to see daily insights, long-term trends and an overall picture of your health.
+Alongside the new ring, the app was redesigned to make it easier to see daily insights, long-term trends, and an overall picture of your health.
 But it keeps the impressive analysis that made it the top smart ring in the first place.

 So while it's still relatively new, it should be able to do everything the older ring could, but with improved accuracy.
-This means its also still the best smart ring for women, as its integration with Natural Cycles means you can keep tabs on your cycle and fertility, a feature that's so impressive it worked out one of our editors was pregnant before she did.
+This means it's also still the best smart ring for women, as its integration with Natural Cycles means you can keep tabs on your cycle and fertility, a feature that's so impressive it worked out that one of our editors was pregnant before she did.

-While the overall experience with the Oura Ring 4 is still miles ahead of its competitors, there's one major downside; the monthly subscription.
+While the overall experience with the Oura Ring 4 is still miles ahead of its competitors, there's one major downside: the monthly subscription.
 You need to pay $5.99 to use the ring, which is a substantial ask when you've already paid at least $350 for the hardware.

 - Read our full Oura Ring 4 review

-The best smart ring for sleep tracking
+Best smart ring for sleep tracking

 Specifications